Naruki-Ichihara/fenics_optimize/README.md

 # fenics-optimize
 <!-- # Short Description -->

-**fenics-optimize** is a module of the [FEniCS computing platform](https://fenicsproject.org/) for multiphysics optimization problems.
+**fenics-optimize** is an add-on module of the [FEniCS computing platform](https://fenicsproject.org/) for multiphysics optimization problems.

 <!-- # Badges -->